 Remember it’s super important to give yourself this time.
 While other meats can be tossed into a slow cooker while still frozen (like chicken breasts), most store-bought turkeys come with packages inside with the gizzard, liver, heart and giblets.
 If your turkey is still frozen or mostly frozen, it’s pretty impossible to get these packages out.

 Be sure to look both inside the turkey’s cavity as well as under the flap of loose skin at the top of the turkey for these items.
 Most turkeys at the store have packages in both of these spots, so be sure to check them both.
+I also recommend using paper towels to pat dry the entire turkey before seasoning it (including the inside of the turkey).

 This easy crockpot turkey recipe calls for a simple garlic butter, which if you want you can whip up the day before and season your turkey.
 Just follow the directions for seasoning your turkey, place the entire thing in your crockpot and pop in the fridge overnight!